• Skip to primary navigation

 Now, assume you are running a business.
 To satisfy the consumers’ needs and wants, you have to compete with other companies.
 Your company may offer added value, but it is no better than your competitors.
 As a result, consumers do not prefer to buy your product and choose a competitor’s product.

 The second factor is changes in consumer tastes and preferences.
-It affects your consumer’s interest to buy.
-They may not buy your product perhaps because, for example, it is not environmentally friendly.
+These affect your consumer’s interest in buying.
+They may not buy your product because, for example, it is not environmentally friendly.
 As a result, your product does not live up to the values and principles they adopt.

 Then, assume you managed to book a sale.
 In this case, your company will make more profit if it adds more value, sells more, or combines the two.